Skip to main content

 Do

-• regular exercises for sciatica
+• do regular exercises for sciatica

-• start gentle exercise as soon as you can – anything that gets you moving can help
+• start gentle exercise as soon as you can, anything that gets you moving can help

 • put a small, firm cushion between your knees when you sleep on your side